Beyond Words: An Experimental Study of Signaling in Crowdfunding: Discussion

 Our findings have implications for all three major stakeholders involved in crowdfunding: the platforms, project creators, and potential funders.

-Platform maintainers can build on our results to develop crowdfunding sites that harness crowd signals to improve information acquisition by possible contributors, resource allocation to meritorious projects, and ultimately the long-term success of their service.
-Specifically, based on our evidence that non-trivial differences in how the timings and amounts of contributions are presented to users can significantly affect project outcome, designers should be intentional about the choice of how many contributions they show and how salient they make the amounts and the arrival times of funds.
-Our findings suggest that these design choices are essential, and platforms can build on this new knowledge to devise ways to promote and support signaling and coordination between funders.
+Platform maintainers can build on our results to develop crowdfunding sites that harness crowd signals to improve social translucence, information acquisition by potential contributors, and resource allocation to meritorious projects.
+This will ensure the long-term success of their service.
+For example, we show that non-trivial differences in what contribution timing and amounts users see can significantly affect fundraising success.
+Designers should thus be intentional about how many contributions they display and how visible they make the amounts and the arrival times of funds.
+Our findings suggest that these design choices are essential.
+Platforms can build on this new knowledge to devise ways to support signaling and coordination between funders.

 Project creators can also use our results to improve the success of their campaigns.
-In alignment with prior work that demonstrates the importance of mobilising a community in crowdfunding~\cite{hui2014understanding}, our results indicate that project creators should diversify their outreach efforts towards multiple funder categories.
-In particular, they should not only target a few ``big funders'' to grow the expected level of capital in-flow, but should also reach out to ``small contributors'' to increase the fundraising effort's public appeal.
-As demonstrated in our paper, showing high variation in contribution amounts and times can signal a project's broad appeal across various contributor groups which in turn could make make the fundraising effort feel more like an authentic community effort.
-These endeavors can increase a project's chances of success and enhance project creators' effectiveness on crowdfunding platforms.
+In alignment with prior work that demonstrates the importance of mobilizing a community in crowdfunding~\cite{hui2014understanding}, our findings indicate that project creators should diversify their outreach efforts to multiple funder categories.
+In particular, they should not only target the relatively ``big funders'' to grow the expected level of capital in-flow but should also reach out to ``small contributors'' to increase the fundraising effort's public appeal.
+As we demonstrate in our paper, showing high variation in contribution amounts and times can signal a project's broad appeal across various contributor groups, including those that can only contribute small amounts.
+This, in turn, could make fundraising feel more like an authentic community effort.
+Such endeavors may increase a project's chances of success and enhance project creators' effectiveness on crowdfunding platforms.